 All graduate work toward a Master's degree must be completed within a period of six calendar years.
-The student's time to completion begins with the earliest completed course approved for inclusion in the Plan of Study.
+The student's time to completion begins with the earliest completed course approved for inclusion in the program of study toward the completion of the degree.